 When we look at both WooCommerce and Vend, there isn’t a need to access the dashboards of both the systems.
 (Since anyway the data will be in sync).
 You can use only a single system to manage the store.
 Although, there are certain exceptions.
-For example, you have to access WordPress dashboard to set shipping details, and shipping classes.
-Or to add different payment gateways, or your SEO settings.
+For example, you have to access the WordPress dashboard to set shipping details, and shipping classes.
+Or to add different payment gateways or your SEO settings.
 Apart from such cases, you can surely do inventory management and view sales reports from a single (or rather either) dashboard.

 What about WooCommerce Extensions?